tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/random-effects.md

 # Overview

-The **Random Effects (RE) model** is the last method for panel data analysis discussed in this series of building blocks.
+The **Random Effects (RE) model** is the last method for panel data analysis discussed in this series of topics.
 Unlike the Fixed Effects (FE) model, which focuses on within-group variations, the RE model treats the unobserved entity-specific effects as random and uncorrelated with the explanatory variables.
 After delving into the RE model first, we address probably the most critical choice to make when working with panel data: deciding between an FE or RE model.

 This is an overview of the content:
 - The RE model